 Besides the zebra, there are scores of other exotics available to hunt in Texas, including the scimitar-horned oryx, which is extinct in the wild.
 In fact, some ranch owners say that if it weren't for conservation-minded hunts in Texas, certain exotic species would disappear altogether - and the monies paid to hunt them can be applied to ensuring the species' survival.
 (To read more on this argument, see: "Quandary on Texas ranch: Can you protect rare species by hunting it?").

-Although it might be ethically compromising to some, it is legal to hunt zebras and other exotics in the United States.
+Although it might be ethically compromising, it is legal to hunt zebras and other exotics in the United States.

 The TPWD, whose mission is to "manage and conserve the natural and cultural resources of Texas and to provide hunting, fishing and outdoor recreation opportunities for the use and enjoyment of present and future generations," has little oversight on the exotic hunting industry in Texas, however.
 In fact, it has almost no control over the state's exotic hunting industry - which means data can be challenging to ascertain.